Thomas Rawlinson (industrialist): Growing popularity

 Following the defeat of the Highland clans at the Battle of Culloden in the Second Jacobite Rebellion, the British parliament banned the wearing of tartan and other symbols of the Scottish Highlanders in the 1746 Dress Act.
 The Act was repealed in 1782 and, in the decades following, there was a romantic revival of interest in things connected with the Highlands, including their dress.

 Sir Walter Scott's novels of Highland adventure were best-sellers, and the Highland Society of London became very influential.
 The "Highland revival" culminated in the visit of King George IV to Edinburgh in 1822, a pageant in large measure orchestrated by Scott.
-Capitalizing on the Highland craze, the Society declared Rawlinson's kilt "one of the essential pieces of Highland wear".
 The actual Highland Scots had become a despised underclass, but British Army generals, aristocracy, and landowners could now be seen wearing kilts and listening to the bagpipes.
-Queen Victoria first visited the Braemar Society's highland gathering at Invercauld in 1844, later buying nearby Balmoral Castle and becoming the society's patron as the Royal family continued to popularise the wearing of the kilt.
+Queen Victoria first visited the Braemar Society's highland gathering at Invercauld in 1844, later buying nearby Balmoral Castle and becoming the society's patron as the royal family continued to popularise the wearing of the kilt.

 Enduring legacy

-Though knowledge of Thomas Rawlinson's contribution to Scottish dress was forgotten for the better part of two centuries, the politically driven allegations of his alleged version of the kilt still lives on today, and many who wear it are completely oblivious to its possible Industrial Age influences.
+Though knowledge of Thomas Rawlinson's contribution to Scottish dress was forgotten for the better part of two centuries, the politically driven allegations of his alleged version of the kilt still live on today, and many who wear it are completely oblivious to its possible Industrial Age influences.